 Therefore, it is important to ensure that your A+ Content is structured in a way that shoppers can scan it easily before making a buying decision.
 You can integrate elements such as lists, bullet points, and white space to make reading easy for a potential customer.

-Here is an example of A+ Content from SimpliHome’s product listing that is easy to read and understand due to its clean design which effectively utilizes white space.
+A great Amazon store example is from SimpliHome’s.
+Their product listing is easy to read and understand due to its clean design which effectively utilizes white space.

 Highlight Product Benefits